 Research that dates to 2005 shows that fasting can improve the body’s resistance to disease by putting cells under a “positive stress,” in a similar way that lifting weights causes tears that make muscle fibers grow back stronger.

-Extended fasts where only water ingested have also been linked to a lowered rate of diseases, such as cancer and diabetes, in one 2016 study with mice as subjects.
+Extended fasts where only water ingested have also been linked to a lowered rate of diseases, such as cancer and diabetes, in one with mice as subjects.

-In a 2018 chart review of 768 medical-facility patients, it was found that limited, water-only fasts did not result in any long-term medical complications.
+In a of 768 medical-facility patients, it was found that limited, water-only fasts did not result in any long-term medical complications.

 The general medical consensus is that it’s probably safe for most healthy adults to fast every once in a while.
 However, the studies noted here reference general intermittent fasting or days of water-only fasting.
 There are not many studies specifically on the risks or benefits of OMAD.